myhealthily/sublimate/README.md

 A developer-experience (DX) improvement layer for Vapor 4.

+## Prerelease Software

+Some of the API is not final and may change.
+After 1.0.0 we will adhere to semantic versioning.

+We intend to release 1.0 within weeks.

 ## Rationale

 Swift is a remarkably safe language, predominantly because of its wonderful syntactic features.